-An important mitigating factor to these risks are the contingency management policies in place in the Group system of rules and the measures announced by the European Central Bank, which have granted a higher flexibility in the management of the current liquidity situation by leveraging on the available liquidity buffers.
+An important mitigating factor to these risks are the contingency management policies in place in the Group system of rules and the measures announced by the ECB, which have granted a higher flexibility in the management of the current liquidity situation by leveraging on the available liquidity buffers.

 As of 30 June 2020, the total debt of the UniCredit Group with the ECB through TLTRO III was Euro 94.3 billion, with a timetable of maturities scheduled for June 2023.
-As of 30 June 2020 UniCredit Group hadn't any refinancing operation in places neither on short nor long term maturities other than TLTRO III (e.g. one-week refinancing operations).
+As of 30 June 2020 UniCredit Group did not have any refinancing operation in place neither on short nor long term maturities other than TLTRO III (e.g. one-week refinancing operations).